iCollege Alternative Education

 - 5.1: What SEND training is provided for teachers in your school?

 Training is organised by the Inclusion Manager for all staff regarding SEND not just on INSET days but also at other convenient times in the school calendar.
 We access this via the Local Authority, associated support services or external agencies.
 Staff are also briefed internally regarding any updates to changes in SEND provision and practice.
 These sessions or updates can take the format of practical strategies for supporting a particular student or as an informative session to provide advice on how learning may be affected in general.
-Staff training includes Mental Health Awareness, OT, SLCN, dyslexia, ASD and ADD/ADHD and AATI practice (Attachment Aware and Trauma Informed), FASD and Emotion Coaching.
+Staff training includes Mental Health Awareness, OT, SLCN, dyslexia, ASD and ADD/ADHD and AATI practice (Attachment Aware and Trauma Informed), FASD, Emotion Coaching and Therapeutic Thinking.

 - 5.2: What SEND training is provided for teaching assistants and other staff in your school?

-As for the teacher’s TAs receive similar training and internal briefings.
-Specific to SEND support this has also included ASD, dyslexia, ADD/ADHD, working memory deficit, precision teaching techniques, structured reading, ELSA, Mental Health First Aid, and Emotion Coaching.
+As for the teacher’s, TAs receive similar training and internal briefings.
+Specific to SEND support this has also included ASD, dyslexia, ADD/ADHD, working memory deficit, precision teaching techniques, structured reading, Mental Health First Aid, Emotion Coaching and Therapeutic Thinking.

 - 5.3: Do teachers have any specific qualifications in SEND?